epinio/docs/docs/howtos/create_git_configuration.md

 title: ""
 ---

-# Create a custom service
+# Create a Git Configuration

-As described [in the Git Configration reference page](../references/git_configuration.md), Epinio Git Configurations are Kubernetes secret with a particular label.
+As described [in the Git Configuration reference page](../references/git_configuration.md), Epinio Git Configurations are Kubernetes secret with a particular label.

 To create one you can apply a Secret resource to your Kubernetes cluster: